Snow Patrol – Live Review – Leeds Arena

 ‘Open Your Eyes’ provides the perfect opportunity for the band to simmer down on stage, as Gary commands each layer of the audience, from top to bottom and back again to repeat his lyrics.
 The top tier coming in late each time with the smallest of delays, much to Gary’s amusement.
 This is followed by the unmistakable ‘Run’, which proves a firm favourite with everyone in the building.
 It is hard to believe it was written 18 years ago.

 The lights up until this point in the show had been bold blocks of glorious, retina-burning colours – but it was at this junction that things step up a notch, both musically and visually.
-During ‘You Could Be Happy’ a laser show perfectly complement every note, before and the rousing ‘Life On Earth’ simply blows me away.
+During ‘You Could Be Happy’ a laser show perfectly complements every note, before the rousing ‘Life On Earth’ simply blows me away.

 Gary explains to the crowd that it took him five years to write that particular song, and there did come a time when he thought that his song writing abilities had dried up.
 I’m glad he was wrong on that score.
 ‘Life on Earth’ is one of the best they have ever produced – and Lightbody sings it with such passion and emotion that it’s clear he thinks so too.